Author Index

 James C. Walker

-James C. Walker is senior lecturer in philosophy and education at the University of Sydney, Australia.
+James C. Walker is a senior lecturer in philosophy and education at the University of Sydney in Australia.

 Margaret Urban Walker

-Margaret Urban Walker is Donald J. Schuenke Chair Emerita in Philosophy at Marquette University.
-She has published widely on moral repair, including the books Moral Contexts (2003); Moral Repair: Reconstructing Moral Relations after Wrongdoing (2006); and What is Reparative Justice?
+Margaret Urban Walker is the Donald J. Schuenke Chair Emerita in Philosophy at Marquette University.
+She has published widely on moral repair, including the books Moral Contexts (2003), Moral Repair: Reconstructing Moral Relations After Wrongdoing (2006), and What Is Reparative Justice?
 (2010).

 James Walkup